Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Preliminaries

 Now we introduce a reduced $\bqo$ ($\rbqo$) formulation of the $\bqo$ formulation above where the number of variables of the problem is reduced by $n$.
 As mentioned in the introduction, this reduction is very relevant when considering the use of current or near-term quantum devices to solve the max $k$-cut problem.
 The formulation follows by taking advantage of the fact that setting $k-1$ of the partition sets is enough to define all the partition sets.
 That is, for any feasible solution $x \in \{0,1\}^{n\times k}$ of the $\bqo$ formulation, it follows that for any $v \in V$,

 Thus, the $\bqo$ formulation is equivalent to

-\begin{remark} {\em We say that a problem is a reformulation of another one if both their optimal objectives coincide and their set of optimal solutions are isomorphic.
+\begin{remark} {\em We say that a problem is a reformulation of another one provided that both their optimal objective values coincide and their sets of optimal solutions are isomorphic.
 For example, the $\rbqo$ and $\bqo$ problems above are clearly reformulations of each other.} \end{remark}

-In what follows, we characterize and benchmark the QUBO reformulations of the max $k$-cut problem that can be obtained from its $\bqo$ and $\rbqo$ formulations.
+In what follows, we characterize the QUBO reformulations of the max $k$-cut problem that can be obtained from its $\bqo$ and $\rbqo$ formulations.